Universidad Pontificia Comillas

 Additional Application Materials

 Students nominated by IIE to COMILLAS will be contacted to complete the COMILLAS online application and provide additional materials.

-COMILLAS does not have its own on-campus lodging, rather, it does have an official outsources company which is very efficient and reliable.
+COMILLAS does not have its own on-campus lodging, rather, it does have several official outsourced companies which are very efficient and reliable.